groundwater/rude/README.md

 ## Project Usage

-Rude works by returning mapping asset names to URLs in your projects and templates.
+At runtime, your project asks Rude for assets by name, and Rude returns their URLs.
 The URLs returned depend on runtime configurations.
 When running locally in development,
 Rude returns URLs from your local CouchDB database.